The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Teller County?

-Teller County, Colorado has 2 public high schools, along with 1 middle schools and 4 elementary schools.
+Teller County, Colorado has 2 public high schools, serving approximately 652 students.

 What is the largest school district in Teller County?